-Bourns (2019) explains that substitution has already occurred where SnPb solders could be substituted by a non-leaded solder, however does not provide examples of such applications.
+Bourns (2019) explains that substitution has already occurred where SnPb solders could be substituted4 by a non-leaded solder, however does not provide examples of such applications.
 Nonetheless, together with a solder supplier Bourns is still researching and testing alternative solders or processes to eliminate LHMPS in applications where this has not yet been possible.
-Additional detail is not provided as such information is regarded as proprietary; however, this effort is explained to relate to a specific product line and Bourns states that it may not provide a solution for other product lines.
+Additional detail is not provided as such information is regarded as proprietary; however, this effort is explained to

-To clarify: Examples where SnPb solders (not high temp solders) have been substituted for leadfree options include parts such as trimming potentiometers, chip arrays, chip resistors, encoders, panel control, precision potentiometers.
-Some of these models prior to RoHS uses SnPb solder and solder dip plating (60/40, 90/10...) but not high temp solders.
-These parts have been updated to a lead free solder or plating.
-These are not the high temp solder parts which still use a lead >85% solder.
+4 In a later communication (Bourns Inc. (2021)) it is explained that his statement refers to cases where SnPb solders (not high temp solders) were substituted for lead free options including parts such as trimming potentiometers, chip arrays, chip resistors, encoders, panel control, precision potentiometers.
+In these cases, prior to RoHS, applications used SnPb solder and solder dip plating (60/40, 90/10...) but not high temp solders.